Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 And I says, So you're telling me, and I see, because I thought Moses, Moses, who was my mentor, who helped me lose 50 pounds to become an all-star, I thought he'd been great for me and Brad Doherty for the next two or three years.

-Plus, the league was big back then because you had Samson Elijah and you had Mikhail in Paris.
+Then he could walk away, retire.
+Because the league was big back then because you had Samson Elijah and you had Mikael in Paris.

-And I was like, Jeff Rulin hadn't played in two years, and I think me and Jeff Rulam played two games together, Bill.
+And I was like, Jeff Rulam hadn't played in two years.

-So, not only were we traded the number one pick in the draft for Roy Henson, we traded Moses to DC for
+played two games together, Bill.
+So not only are we traded the number one pick in the draft for Roy Henson, we traded Moses to DC for

 Jeff Rulin and Cliff Robertson.

-And from that point on, we went in a spiral, obviously, uh, downhill,
+And from that point on, we went in a spiral, obviously,

 And I was going to ask you about this later, but let's do it now.
+So you're watching Luka Donchich.

 He's now skinny Luca.

 He's got the eye of the tiger.
+He wants to prove Dallas wrong.

-When you were headed to Phoenix, you were in the dream team that year.
+You were in this exact same spot when you were headed to Phoenix.
+You were in the dream team that year.

 You're in the best shape of your life.
+You're motivated.

-Like, do you see parallels when you're watching and reading the stuff about about him right now?
+You want to stick it to Philly.
+Like, do you see parallels when you're watching and reading the stuff about him right now?

+I think Luca is a great player.
 I think he's a lot younger than I was, to be honest with you.

 And listen,

-I remember like the last couple of years, they had me on the cover of the sporting news.
+I remember like the last couple years, they had me on the cover of the sporting news.

-It was like eight different teams trying to get me, and I didn't care.
+They had me like it was like eight different teams trying to get me, and I didn't care.

 I just wanted to get the hell out of there.
+And what's really interesting about the story, Bill.

-And what's really interesting about the story, Bill, so that summer I get arrested in Milwaukee for fighting.
+So that summer, I get arrested in Milwaukee for fighting.

-I've been arrested a few times for fighting, but I've never been found guilty.
+And I beat the just America, I beat that rep. I've never, I've been arrested a few times for fighting, but I've never been found guilty.

 Let's get that out the way.

 let me write that down.
+Yeah, so we're in Milwaukee.

+I'm on trial for that week.
 I spent the whole week writing a letter to the 76ers.

 There was no way I was going to get convicted because I didn't do anything.
+So me and my attorney,

-we spent the whole week because I didn't want to piss people in in Philadelphia off because Philly was great to me.
+we spent the whole week because I didn't want to piss people in Philadelphia off because Philly was great to me.

-Yeah, we spent the whole week writing a letter to the 76ers.
+We spent the whole week writing a letter to the 76ers.

-play for y'all again, ever,
+play for y'all again, ever.

-So, I get acquitted Friday morning, catch a flight back to Philly.
+So I get acquitted Friday morning, catch a flight back to Philly.
+I bought a whole plane drinks, Bill.

 I said, y'all drink up.

+Nobody knows what's going on.
 I just bought, I just got acquitted.

 So I bought the whole plane drinks.
+I said, I don't give a damn.

-Yeah, Bill, but that's when you have to pay for drinks back in the day, remember?
+I didn't know you could do that.
+Yeah, Bill, that's when you had to pay for drinks back in the day, remember?
+Like, dude, we flew commercial my first

 four years in the league.
+At that time, we were good.

-You have to pay for them and coach.
+Remember, well, first class got free drinks.
+You had to pay for them and coach.

 See, Bill, you've been famous and rich for so long.